chriss1525/dex-comparator/README.md

-# DEX Price Compararer with KRNL Protocol Integration
+# DEX Price Comparer with KRNL Protocol Integration

 This project demonstrates the integration of KRNL Protocol for secure price data retrieval in a decentralized exchange (DEX) price comparison system.